jestjs/jest/docs/en/Configuration.md

 Default: `false`

 Indicates whether each individual test should be reported during the run.
 All errors will also still be shown on the bottom after execution.

+### `watchPathIgnorePatterns` [array<string>]
+Default: `[]`

+An array of RegExp patterns that are matched against all source file paths before re-running tests in watch mode.
+If the file path matches any of the patterns, when it is updated, it will not trigger a re-run of tests.

+These patterns match against the full path.
+Use the `<rootDir>` string token to include the path to your project's root directory to prevent it from accidentally ignoring all of your files in different environments that may have different root directories.
+Example: `["<rootDir>/node_modules/"]`.